rnabioco/molb-7950/README.md

 # molb-7950

-Materials for "MOLB 7950: Informatics and Statistics for Molecular Biology".
+Course materials for "MOLB 7950: Informatics and Statistics for Molecular Biology".

 ## Installing local packages

-After cloning this repository, set `RENV_CONFIG_PAK_ENABLED = TRUE` in the user's `.Renviron` file to use pak installation, which is a lot faster ([issue](https://github.com/rstudio/renv/issues/1210)).
+After cloning this repository, set `RENV_CONFIG_PAK_ENABLED = TRUE` in the user's `.Renviron` file (`usethis::edit_r_environ()`) to use pak installation, which is a lot faster ([issue](https://github.com/rstudio/renv/issues/1210)).

-Then, run `renv::activate()` and `renv::restore()`, which will install  project packages locally.
+Then, run `renv::activate()` and `renv::restore()`, which will install project packages in a project-local library under `renv/`.

 If you add new libraries to your content, run `renv::snapshot()`, follow instructions to `renv::install()` if needed, and then be sure to commit the `renv.lock` file.

+## Previewing content

+Use `quarto render` or `quarto preview` locally to inspect content prior to commit / push.
+A Github Action builds the site automatically unless you include `[ci skip]` in the commit message.

+## File structure

+Pages should be named based on the syllabus table, e.g., `class-01.qmd`.

+* qmd you want rendered as webpages go in `pages/`
+* qmd you want rendered as slides go in `slides/`

+There are also directories for `exercises/`, `problem-sets/`, and `problem-set-keys/`.

+Each of these will be linked in the table on the front page.

 ## Syllabus updates